Find out about the VAT liability of insurance transactions and insurance related services.

 6.2 The place of supply of insurance

 Normally, the place of supply of insurance is where the customer belongs.
-The exception to this is when a UK company supplies insurance to a customer in another EU member state who doesn’t receive it for business purposes.
+The exception to this is when a UK company supplies insurance to a customer in another EU member state who does not receive it for business purposes.
 The place of supply of insurance in these circumstances is where the supplier of the insurance belongs.

 If, therefore, you’re an insurer who belongs in the UK, your insurance is supplied in your customer’s country if your customer belongs: